Coderived and contraderived categories for a cotorsion pair, flat-type cotorsion pairs, and relative periodicity: Introduction

 \begin{thm} Let\/ $\sK$ be an efficient exact category (in the sense of\/~\cite[Definition~3.4]{Sto-ICRA}).
 Let\/ $\sS\subset\sK$ be a \emph{set} of objects and $(\sA,\sB)$ be the cotorsion pair generated by\/ $\sS$ in\/~$\sK$.
 In this context: \textup{(a)} if the class\/ $\sA$ is generating in\/ $\sK$, then the cotorsion pair $(\sA,\sB)$ is complete; \textup{(b)} if the class\/ $\Fil(\sS)$ is generating in\/ $\sK$, then\/ $\sA=\Fil(\sS)^\oplus$. \end{thm}

 \begin{proof} This is~\cite[Theorem~5.16]{Sto-ICRA}. \end{proof}

 Notice that Grothendieck categories~$\sK$ (endowed with the abelian exact structure) satisfy the assumptions of both Theorems~\ref{loc-pres-eklof-trlifaj} and~\ref{efficient-eklof-trlifaj}.
+A common special case of the two theorems applicable to Grothendieck categories $\sK$ can be found in~\cite[Proposition~2.4]{Gil3}.
 A Grothendieck category $\sK$ has enough injective objects, so for any cotorsion pair $(\sA,\sB)$ in $\sK$ the class $\sB$ is automatically cogenerating.
 The condition that the class $\sA$ is generating is \emph{not} automatic and needs to be checked, however.

 We refer to~\cite[Section~11]{Bueh} for a discussion of projective and injective objects in an exact category~$\sK$.
 The full subcategory of projective objects in $\sK$ will be denoted by $\sK_\proj\subset\sK$, and the full subcategory of injective objects by $\sK^\inj\subset\sK$.